 Equality Act 2010 does not apply to Northern Ireland (subject to minor exceptions).
 Northern Ireland is part of the ‘United Kingdom’ but not of Great Britain.

 The main anti-discrimination law in Northern Ireland is the Disability Discrimination Act 1995 (DDA), which used to apply to the rest of the UK as well.
-However this area of law has been devolved to Northern Ireland since 1998, so the law has evolved somewhat differently.
+However equality law has been devolved to Northern Ireland since 1998, so the law has evolved somewhat differently.
 In particular the changes made by Equality Act 2010 do not apply in Northern Ireland.
+Another difference from the rest of the UK is that under the Withdrawal Agreement, after Brexit Northen Ireland disability discrimination law must continue to meet EU law minimum standards.
 See my separate pages on Northern Ireland.

 Isle of Man and Channel Islands